FINANCIAL AID RATE73%

 Software Developers, Systems Software

 Research, design, develop, and test operating systems-level software, compilers, and network distribution software for medical, industrial, military, communications, aerospace, business, scientific, and general computing applications.
 Set operational specifications and formulate and analyze software requirements.
 May design embedded systems software.
 Apply principles and techniques of computer science, engineering, and mathematical analysis.

 Design and implement computer and information networks, such as local area networks (LAN), wide area networks (WAN), intranets, extranets, and other data communications networks.
 Perform network modeling, analysis, and planning.
 May also design network and computer security measures.
 May research and recommend network and data communications hardware and software.

 Source: Job descriptions, estimated salary and wages, and projected job growth are taken from the Bureau of Labor Statistics (BLS).

 Admission Requirements & Details

-The admissions information below may provide a better idea of the students Danville accepts.
-The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.
+The information regarding admissions below may provide a better idea of the students Cerro Coso Community College accepts.
+The details may include admissions application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted